Staff Directory & Board of Directors

 LtCol Wesley Wieckowski USMC (Ret)

-Wesley Wieckowski was born in Barum, Germany on 14 November 1946 and raised in South Bend Indiana where he graduated from Washington High School in 1965.
+Wesley Wieckowski was born in Barum, Germany, on 14 November 1946 and raised in South Bend, Indiana, where he graduated from Washington High School in 1965.
 He enlisted in the United States Marine Corps on 6 December 1966 and was trained as a Fire Control Radar Technician achieving the Rank of Gunnery Sergeant while serving as a Drill Instructor at the Pilot Commissioning School in Pensacola Florida.
 He was promoted to Warrant Officer in 1977 and assigned overseas duties as an Avionics Officer.
 He was promoted to 1st Lieutenant Limited Duty Officer (LDO) in 1980 and served as an Avionics Officer, the Marine Corps Deputy for Automatic Test Equipment, and as an Aviation Acquisition Specialist achieving the rank of Major.
-In 1989 he was selected an Unrestricted Officer, designated an Aviation Maintenance Officer, and served as the Operations Officer and Executive Officer for Marine Aviation Logistics Squadron 16 (MALS 16) during Desert Strom/Shield.
+In 1989 he was selected an Unrestricted Officer, designated an Aviation Maintenance Officer, and served as the Operations Officer and Executive Officer for Marine Aviation Logistics Squadron 16 (MALS 16) during Desert Storm/Shield.
 He was promoted to Lieutenant Colonel (LtCol) in 1993 and given command of MALS 13 in Yuma Arizona.
 LtCol Wieckowski completed his Marine Corps service as an Aviation Acquisition Professional and Assistant Program Manager Logistics for the Marine Corps CH53E heavy lift helicopter.
 He retired from the USMC in 2000 with 33 years’ service.
 Mr. Wieckowski then went to work for General Dynamics supporting the Navy and Marine Corps as a Senior Program Manager and then a Senior Director.
 Mr. Wieckowski retired from General Dynamics in 2012 and became a Freedom Museum member in 2013.
-He is married to the former Michiyo Iwaki of Japan and has 4 sons, a grandsons and a granddaughter.
+He is married to the former Michiyo Iwaki of Japan and has 4 sons, a grandson and a granddaughter.
 He is an alumnus of the Defense Acquisition University, a member of the Marine Corps Association, Marine Corps Aviation Association, American Legion, Freedom Museum, and a Life Member of the National Rifle Association.